Compressive Visual Representations: Introduction

+In this work, we modify SimCLR~\cite{chen2020simple}, a state-of-the-art contrastive representation method, by adding information compression using the Conditional Entropy Bottleneck (CEB)~\cite{fischer2020ceb}.
+Similarly, we show how BYOL~\cite{grill2020bootstrap} representations can also be compressed using CEB.
+By using CEB we are able to measure and control the amount of information compression in the learned representation~\cite{fischer2020conditional}, and observe its impact on downstream tasks.
+We empirically demonstrate that our compressive variants of SimCLR and BYOL, which we name C-SimCLR and C-BYOL, significantly improve accuracy and robustness to domain shifts across a number of scenarios.
 Our primary contributions are: \begin{itemize}[leftmargin=1em] \item Reformulations of SimCLR and BYOL such that they are compatible with information-theoretic compression using the Conditional Entropy Bottleneck \cite{fischer2020conditional}. \item An exploration of the relationship between Lipschitz continuity, SimCLR, and CEB compression, as well as a simple, tractable lower bound on the Lipschitz constant.
 This provides an alternative explanation, in addition to the information-theoretic view \cite{fischer2020conditional, fischer2020ceb,achille2017emergence, achille2018information}, for why CEB compression improves SimCLR model robustness. \item Extensive experiments supporting our hypothesis that adding compression to the state-of-the-art self-supervised representation methods like SimCLR and BYOL can significantly improve their performance and robustness to domain shifts across multiple datasets.
 In particular, linear evaluation accuracies of C-BYOL are even competitive with the supervised baselines considered by SimCLR~\cite{chen2020simple} and BYOL~\cite{grill2020bootstrap}.
 C-BYOL reaches 76.0\% and 78.8\% with ResNet-50 and ResNet-50 2x respectively, whereas the corresponding supervised baselines are 76.5\% and 77.8\% respectively. \end{itemize}